Thank you for your interest in writing for The ATA Chronicle.

 - Uppercase “Association” when referring to ATA

-- The ATA Chronicle (in italics) or Chronicle
+- The ATA Chronicle (in italics) or The Chronicle (in italics)

 - Uppercase ATA Annual Conference